Will My Employer Know If I Take A 401(k) Loan

 Self-employed individuals

 If you have a solo 401(k), you have the power to approve your own loan request.
 However, it is important to adhere to IRS guidelines and regulations.
-Note that not all solo 401(k) providers support loans, so it is best to confirm with your plan administrator beforehand.

 Carefully consider before taking a loan